akkoub comida

 You need to pare them away carefully, one by one.
 It’s slow and painstaking work.

 Once the thorns are gone, you trim away the tough outer leaves.
-The core is revealed, a pale, almost translucent heart.
-It’s a sight that makes all the effort worth it.
+What’s left is the core, pale, almost translucent.
+A heart.
+It’s worth the effort.

 Preserving akkoub is crucial, and its season is short.
 Blanching and freezing or jarring in olive oil are common methods.